 How does the tournament work?

-We will host our annual tournament the weekend after the scheduled league jamboree, on August 21st and 22nd.
+We will host our annual tournament the weekend of August 16th and 17th.
 The tournament is one of our biggest fundraisers with teams coming from Kansas, Iowa, Kansas City, Nebraska and Eastern Missouri.
 During the regular season there is no admission fee for games, however for the tournament we will

 charge for admission as it is a non league event and a fundraiser.